apache/beam/website/www/site/content/en/documentation/sdks/yaml-combine.md

       col2: sum
 ```

-One can aggregate over may fields at once
+One can aggregate over many fields at once

 ```
 - type: Combine